 -

-The home in which O'Keeffe lived from 1946 - 1984, filled with objects, images, and architecture that inspired her work.
+The home in Abiquiu in which O'Keeffe lived from 1946 - 1984, filled with objects, images, and architecture that inspired her work.

 -

-The Harwood Museum, whose diverse collection features the work of the Taos Society of Artists, a collective of artists who first brought national attention to the region.
+The Harwood Museum of Art, whose diverse collection features the work of the Taos Society of Artists and the Taos Modernists, 20th century artists who found inspiration in the landscape, light, and cultures of northern New Mexico.

 We also hope to include: